chrismademe/11ty-starter-kit/README.md

 ## What's included?

 -   YAML global data, available in your templates under the `site` key.
--   Gulp configured to watch and compile SCSS
+-   Gulp and Tailwind setup and ready to go.
--   `.htaccess`, `robots.txt` and `sitemap.xml` ready to go
+-   `.htaccess`, `robots.txt` and `sitemap.xml` ready to go for Apache servers
 -   Custom 404 page

 ## Get Started